Here you can find our upcoming Mission events.

 Creekwood UMC supports several build days where volunteers gather to support Habitat's belief that everyone, everywhere, should have a healthy, affordable place to call home.

 More than building homes, we help build communities, build hope and build the opportunity for families to help themselves.
-Volunteers must attend a one-time training.
+Volunteers must must complete a one-time training session at a scheduled training event or online.
 Children 14-18 years of age can volunteer with an adult and are also required to attend training.
 Contact Christina Shepard for more information.

 Creekwood UMC, in partnership with Harper Elementary in Princeton, TX, has established Harper's Helpers, a program to train and match Creekwood members with students pre-K through 5th grade to provide tutoring, mentoring, breakfast buddies and lunch volunteers throughout the school year.

 Creekwood also helps with needs such as school supplies, food and clothing for students.
-We also provide teacher appreciation lunches and an apple tree of wishes to help teachers with classroom supplies and learning tools.
+In addition, we provide teacher appreciation lunches and an "apple tree of wishes" to help teachers with classroom supplies and learning tools.
 Training for new volunteers is held in September.
 Contact Jen Still for more information.

-Creekwood UMC has engaged in a three-year partnership with five ZOE Helps working groups in India and one in Zimbabwe.
-Zoe Helps is a unique empowerment program designed to bring orphans and vulnerable children from extreme poverty to self-reliance.
+Creekwood UMC has engaged in a three-year partnership with five ZOE Helps working groups in India and two in Zimbabwe.
+ZOE Helps is a unique empowerment program designed to bring orphans and vulnerable children from extreme poverty to self-reliance.

-For information on any Creekwood Mission opportunity, contact Annmarie Barajas.
+For information on any Creekwood Mission opportunity, contact Dave and LaKrisha Compton.